-Approach SEA Topic Comments/Mitigation Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape Preferred Approach - H3: Housing in the Countryside 0 +/x 0 0 0 0 X 0 ?
-Although this approach provides opportunities to provide access to some additional housing in the countryside, it is unlikely that these areas will be well served by public transport and, therefore, does not support a
+Approach SEA Topi oic Comments/Mitigation Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape Preferred Approach - H3: Housing in the Countryside (revised) 0 +/x 0 0 0 0 x 0 ?
+Although this approach provides opportunities to provide access to some additional housing in the countryside, it is unlikely that these areas will be well served by public transport and, therefore, does not support a reduction in the need to travel.

-Approach SEA Торі С Comments/Mitigation Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape (revised) reduction in the need to travel.
 The policy allows for residential development in rural areas and great care will need to be given to ensure it is does not result in sporadic development which is detrimental to the landscape setting and character of the area.
 Considerations set out in OP1c and OP2 will need to be taken into account.
-Alternative Approach - Identification of accessible or pressured rural areas around larger settlements 0 +/x 0 0 0 0 X 0 ?
+UPDATE: Negative impacts resulting from this policy will be mitigated through the implementation of other policies including Overarching Policies.
+Alternative Approach - Identification of accessible or pressured rural areas around larger settlements 0 +/x 0 0 0 0 x 0 ?
 Although this approach provides opportunities to provide access to some additional housing in the countryside, it is unlikely that these areas will be well served by public transport and, therefore, does not support a reduction in the need to travel.
 The policy allows for residential development in rural areas and great care will need to be given to ensure it is does not result in sporadic development which is detrimental to the landscape setting and character of the area.
 Considerations set out in OP1c and OP2 will need to be taken into account.